 This tutorial is an introduction to making games with FlatRedBall.
 It covers using the FlatRedBall Editor and writing code in C#.
 The FlatRedBall Editor is a program which helps with the creation and organization of game projects.
-We’ll be exploring Glue’s features by creating a game called Beefball – a multiplayer competitive game similar to air hockey.
+We’ll be exploring its features by creating a game called Beefball – a multiplayer competitive game similar to air hockey.

 When finished our game will have two circles, each movable with either the keyboard or an Xbox controller, and a smaller circle which each player can use to earn points.

 Creating a new project

-Once you open Glue, you can create a new project.
+Once you open the editor, you can create a new project.
 To create a new Project:

 - Select File -> New Project

 - Enter Beefball for the Project Name.

 - (Optional) Change the location of the project.
 By default the project will be created in Documents\FlatRedBallProjects.

 - Click the Create Project! button to create the project.

-Now that you’ve made a project, Glue will remember this and automatically open it for you next time you open Glue.
+Now that you’ve made a project, FlatRedBall will remember this and automatically open it for you next time it is started.

 FlatRedBall Editor and Visual Studio

-Glue is a tool meant to work hand-in-hand with Visual Studio.
-It is not a replacement for Visual Studio, meaning you will be doing work in both Visual Studio and Glue.
-It is quite common to develop FlatRedBall games with both Visual Studio and Glue open at the same time.
+FlatRedBall Editor is a tool meant to work hand-in-hand with Visual Studio.
+It is not a replacement for Visual Studio, meaning you will be doing work in both Visual Studio and the editor.
+It is quite common to develop FlatRedBall games with both Visual Studio and the editor open at the same time.

 Opening and Running your project

-When creating a Glue project, an accompanying Visual Studio project is also created.
-To open the project, click the Visual Studio icon in Glue, as show in the following image:
+FlatRedBall projects automatically create a Visual Studio project too.
+To open the project in Visual Studio, click the Visual Studio icon as show in the following image:

 When you double-click the .sln file you may see a window like this: